-This new TRANServe Credit Card 3.0 leverages the robust GSA SmartPay3 program to provide TRANServe’s Customer Agencies and their customers, our federal workforce; with unprecedented funding flexibility and expedited benefit delivery.
-By partnering with GSA's SmartPay Program, TRANServe is uniting with the world’s largest government charge card and commercial payment solutions program.
+The TRANServe Credit Card provides TRANServe’s many Customer Agencies and our Federal workforce; with unprecedented funding flexibility and expedited benefit delivery.
+By partnering with GSA's SmartPay3 Program, TRANServe leverages the world’s largest government charge card and commercial payment solutions program.
 More than 560 Federal agencies choose the GSA SmartPay platform to support their missions.

-NO IMPACT on SmarTrip Card Holders using SmartBenefits
+(Has no impact on SmarTrip Card Holders using SmartBenefits)

 Here's What you need to know to: Activate it, Register it, Use it, Replace it, Understand it

 Question: How do I activate the TRANServe Credit Card?